NeuralRevenant/RASSEngine/README.md

 # **RASS Engine: Natural Language Search over EHR / Medical Documents**

-🚀 A **Retrieval-Augmented Semantic Search (RASS)** system designed to support **natural language querying** on large-scale medical and EHR documents.
+🚀 A **Retrieval-Augmented Semantic Search (RASS)** system designed to support **natural language** or **conversational querying** on clinical and EHR documents using hybrid neural search.

-🔍 Built for **fast, intelligent, and accurate retrieval** with semantic understanding, contextual responses, and caching support.
+🔍 Built for **fast, intelligent, and accurate retrieval** with semantic understanding, contextual responses, and access to structured and unstructured data.

 ---